Interview of Lan Xiao

 The goal of these experiments is to extract a full body movement-based interaction pattern for the spatial interaction.

-From the observed behaviour in the experiment, we found that all the interactions could be described as the relative motion of two points in 3D space!
+Dots gave participants four 3D object manipulation tasks and set different limitations of using their bodies and, from the observed behaviour in the experiment, found that all the interactions could be described as the relative motion of two points in 3D space.